Death of X: Plot synopsis

 Cyclops and his team of X-Men land on Muir Island in response to a distress call sent by Jamie Madrox.
-When they arrive on the island, they find it engulfed in a mysterious gas that they eventually discover is really Terrigen Mist.
-Upon further exploration, they find all of the mutants on Muir Island suffered painful deaths due to the Terrigen somehow poisoning their systems, including Madrox and all of his duplicates.
+When they arrive on the island, they find it engulfed in a mysterious gas that they eventually discover is Terrigen Mist.
+Upon further exploration, they find all of the mutants on Muir Island suffered painful deaths due to the Terrigen Mist poisoning their systems, including Madrox and all of his duplicates.
 Goldballs begins to display signs of infection from exposure to the Terrigen.
-Meanwhile, Crystal leads a team of Inhumans to Japan where one of the Terrigen clouds is about to land any anyone who has latent Inhuman DNA would undergo Terrigenesis.
+Meanwhile, Crystal leads a team of Inhumans to Japan, where one of the Terrigen clouds is about to land and anyone who has latent Inhuman DNA would undergo Terrigenesis.
 While a few people start to undergo the metamorphosis, a Hydra strike team ambushes everyone, intent on destroying the Inhumans.
 Crystal and her team try to hold back Hydra and eventually one of the new Inhumans fresh from his metamorphosis named Daisuke helps them defeat the Hydra squad.
-Cyclops and Emma confer with Beast that the Terrigen really is becoming toxic to mutants and Cyclops immediately blames the Inhumans for carelessly putting their own people ahead of the well-being of mutants.
+Cyclops and Emma Frost confer with Beast that the Terrigen really is becoming toxic to mutants.
+Cyclops immediately blames the Inhumans for carelessly putting their own people ahead of the well-being of mutants.

 Storm holds an emergency meeting with Medusa to discuss this new development and how to move forward.
 They agree to work together to track the Terrigen cloud and evacuate any mutants who are in its way while the Inhumans assist Beast in working out why the Terrigen is becoming toxic to mutants and how to stop it.
 They agree to keep the nature of the Terrigen quiet in hopes of avoiding a panicked incident.
-After the meeting ends, Medusa makes plans for war just in case any mutants become hostile towards the Inhumans in light of this new situation.
+After the meeting ends, Medusa makes plans for war in case any mutants become hostile towards the Inhumans in light of this new situation.
 With the help of Emma Frost and the Stepford Cuckoos, Cyclops delivers a telepathic message to the entire world about the truth of Terrigen, vocally blaming the Inhumans for favoring their own whilst leaving the mutants to die.
-While broadcasting the message, Irma sees something in Emma's mind that Emma demands be kept quiet.
+While broadcasting the message, Irma sees something in Frost's mind that Frost demands be kept quiet.
 Cyclops' broadcast leads to mass hysteria in Madrid where the Terrigen Cloud is heading.
-Magik demands a meeting with Cyclops, but he and Emma brush her aside and make new plans in private.
+Magik demands a meeting with Cyclops, but he and Frost brush her aside and make new plans in private.
 While Cyclops' X-Men bury the mutants killed on Muir Island, Storm meets with Crystal and they combine their powers to push the Terrigen cloud away from the populace.
 Even with the cloud going in a new direction away from Madrid, the riot continues to grow.
 Crystal orders Daisuke to use his powers to make everyone fall asleep to end the riot.
 He does so, but it also makes Storm and her team of X-Men fall asleep.
-Emma converses with Magneto to make new plans on how to end the threat of Terrigen, claiming that mutants and Inhumans cannot successfully coexist.
+Frost converses with Magneto to make new plans on how to end the threat of Terrigen, claiming that mutants and Inhumans cannot successfully coexist.